-- Minimize the total estimated interconnect length - Minimize the interconnect congestion - Meet the timing requirements for critical nets
+- Minimize the total estimated interconnect length - Meet the timing requirements for critical nets - Minimize the interconnect congestion

-Measurement of Placement Goals and Objectives - Interconnect length
+Measurement of Placement Goals and Objectives

-- Trees on graphs The graph structures that correspond to making all the connections for a net. - Steiner trees Special classes of trees-minimize the total length of interconnect. - Steiner tree (Rectilinear routing or Manhattan routing) This type of tree uses diagonal connections-solving problem using interconnects on a rectangular grid. - Use Manhattan distance than Euclidean distance. - Euclidean distance between two points is the straight-line distance. - Manhattan distance rectangular distance. - Minimum rectilinear Steiner tree (MRST) shortest interconnect using a rectangular grid.
-The determination of the MRST is in general an NP-complete problem-which means it is hard to solve.
+- The graph structures that correspond to making all the connections for a net are known as trees on graphs (or just trees). - Special classes of trees- Steiner trees minimize the total length of interconnect and they are central to ASIC routing algorithms. - Minimum Steiner tree This type of tree uses diagonal connections-we want to solve a restricted version of this problem, using interconnects on a rectangular grid.
+This is called rectilinear routing or Manhattan routing. - Euclidean distance between two points is the straight-line distance. - The Manhattan distance (or rectangular distance) between two points is the distance we would have to walk in New York.

-•Placement using trees on graphs. (a) The floorplan

-•(b) An expanded view of the flexible block A showing four rows of standard cells for placement (typical blocks may contain thousands or tens of thousands of logic cells).
+•FIGURE 16.20 Placement using trees on graphs. (a) The floorplan from Figure 16.11 b. (b) An expanded view of the flexible block A showing four rows of standard cells for placement (typical blocks may contain thousands or tens of thousands of logic cells).
 We want to find the length of the net shown with four terminals, W through Z, given the placement of four logic cells (labeled: A.211, A.19, A.43, A.25). (c) The problem for net (W, X, Y, Z) drawn as a graph.
 The shortest connection is the minimum Steiner tree. (d) The minimum rectilinear Steiner tree using Manhattan routing.
-The •187 rectangular (Manhattan) interconnect-length measures are shown for each tree
+The rectangular (Manhattan) interconnect-length measures are shown for each tree

-Measurement of Placement (contd.,) Interconnect Length
+Measurement of Placement (contd.,)

-- Complete graph has connections from each terminal to every other terminal. - Complete-graph measure adds all the interconnect lengths of the complete-graph connection together and then divides by n /2, where n is the number of terminals.

-Complete graph = (n (n - 1)) / 2
+- The minimum rectilinear Steiner tree (MRST) is the shortest interconnect using a rectangular grid.
+The determination of the MRST is in general an NP-complete problem-which means it is hard to solve. - The complete graph has connections from each terminal to every other terminal. - The complete-graph measure adds all the interconnect lengths of the complete-graph connection together and then divides by n /2, where n is the number of terminals.
+Complete graph = (n (n -1)) / 2) - The bounding box is the smallest rectangle that encloses all the terminals. - half-perimeter measure (or bounding-box measure) is one-half the perimeter of the bounding box.

-- Bounding box the smallest rectangle that encloses all the terminals. - Half-perimeter measure (or bounding-box measure) - one-half the perimeter of the bounding box.
-Half perimeter $f = \frac{1}{2} \sum{i=1}^{m} h_i$ where m is the nets, h_i is the half perimeter measure for net i.
+half perimeter $f = \frac{1}{2} \sum{i=1}^{m} h_i$

+where m is the nets, $h_i$ is the half perimeter measure for net i.
-Interconnect-length measures.

-(a) Complete-graph measure. (b) Half-perimeter measure.
+FIGURE 16.21 Interconnect-length measures. (a) Completegraph measure. (b) Half-perimeter measure.

-Correlation between total length of chip interconnect and the half-perimeter and complete-graph measures.
+Correlation between total length of chip interconnect and the halfperimeter and complete-graph measures.

-- Meander factor that specifies, on average, the ratio of the interconnect created by the routing tool to the interconnect-length estimate used by the placement tool. - Another problem is MRST that minimizes total net length may not minimize net delay.
+- Meander factor that specifies, on average, the ratio of the interconnect created by the routing tool to the interconnect-length estimate used by the placement tool. - Another problem is that we have concentrated on finding estimates to the MRST, but the MRST that minimizes total net length may not minimize net delay.

-Interconnect Congestion
+Interconnect congestion

-- There is no point in minimizing the interconnect length if we create a placement that is too congested to route. - If we use minimum interconnect congestion as an additional placement objective, we need some way of measuring it. - What we are trying to measure is interconnect density - One measure of interconnect congestion uses the maximum cut line . - Maximum cut line: Imagine a horizontal or vertical line drawn anywhere across a chip or block, The number of interconnects that must cross this line is the cut size (the number of interconnects we cut). - The maximum cut line has the highest cut size.
+- There is no point in minimizing the interconnect length if we create a placement that is too congested to route. - If we use minimum interconnect congestion as an additional placement objective, we need some way of measuring it. - What we are trying to measure is interconnect density - One measure of interconnect congestion uses the maximum cut line . - Maximum cut line: Imagine a horizontal or vertical line drawn anywhere across a chip or block, - The number of interconnects that must cross this line is the cut size (the number of interconnects we cut).
+The maximum cut line has the highest cut size.